nedpals/m-dex/README.md

 # Get user profile
 mangadex.user(22407)
 ```
+See the endpoint methods found at the [src/api.cr](src/api.cr) file for complete details.

 ## Specification
 An [API specification](SPEC.md) has been created to test the library correctly and meet the goals of this project.
 For contributors, this is a very important guide if you are going to work with creating new endpoints that involvese extracting and displaying the data.
 Revisions and idea proposals are being discussed and clarified before getting approved so please file an issue first before changing the specification.